This post may contain affiliate links. Please read my disclosure and privacy policy.

 homemade butterfingers ingredients labeled in glass bowls.

 Spray a square 9-inch baking dish with cooking spray and line it with parchment paper.
-It’s important that this is ready to go right away because this recipe will move quickly.
+This must be ready to go immediately, as the recipe will move quickly.
 Measure out the peanut butter and salt, too.

 cream of tartar and maple syrup boiling in a saucepan.

 Attach a candy thermometer (affiliate link) to the saucepan, making sure that the stem of the thermometer is not touching the sides or bottom of the pot.
-Ideally, the tip should be submerged in 2 inches of syrup for the most accurate results, but you can also use an instant-read thermometer periodically as the maple syrup boils.
+Ideally, the tip should be submerged in 2 inches of syrup for the most accurate results.
+Alternatively, you can use an instant-read thermometer periodically as the maple syrup boils.

 Bring the maple syrup to a rolling boil over medium-high heat.
-Watch the pot to make sure it doesn’t boil over (lower the heat if it starts to rise too much) and continue to boil until the maple syrup reaches the “hard crack” stage which is 300ºF.
+Watch the pot to ensure it doesn’t boil over (lower the heat if it starts to rise too quickly) and continue boiling until the maple syrup reaches the “hard crack” stage, which is 300°F.

 peanut butter and salt added to the boiled maple syrup and quickly stirred.

-Use a spatula to spread out the mixture while it’s still hot because it will harden quickly.
-(For example, I took a quick photo of the mixture in the pot for this post, and it totally hardened in the pan before I could get to the next step.
+Use a spatula to spread the mixture while it’s still hot, as it will harden quickly.
+(For example, I took a quick photo of the mixture in the pot for this post, and it hardened in the pan before I could get to the next step.
 So work quickly!)

 Transfer the pan to the freezer to chill for 10 minutes.